 The following is a list of our current Chavurah groups that meet monthly:

 .
-Current Issues Chavurah – where fellow members have an opportunity to express their views on a variety of hot topics broiling the world.
+Current Events Chavurah – where fellow members have an opportunity to express their views on a variety of hot topics broiling the world.

 .
 Shabbat Study Chavurah – where we study Jewish texts together after services led by Rabbi Vernon.